Compositional Semantics for Open Vocabulary Spatio-semantic Representations: Results

 \subsection{Experimental results 2: $z^*$ from object descriptions}

 Here we provide separability results for $z^*$ representing sets $\mathcal{Z}$ of realistic object descriptions composed of related semantics $z$.
-Table~\ref{tab:exp_2_separation} shows that sets of related semantics have better separability than the lower bound of random semantic descriptions presented in Table~\ref{tab:exp_1_separation}.
-Both CLIP and OpenCLIP achieve strong separability for $K \le 5$, and SBERT allows large object representations of $K \le 10$.
+Table~\ref{tab:exp_1_separation} shows that realistic sets of related semantics have better separability than the lower bound of random semantic descriptions presented in Table~\ref{tab:exp_1_separation}.
+All VLMs achieve strong separability for $K \le 5$, and SBERT allows large object representations of $K \le 10$.

-Figure~\ref{fig:exp_2} visualizes similarity distributions for three realistic object descriptions.
+Figure~\ref{fig:exp_2} visualizes similarity distributions for three particular object descriptions of varying lengths $K$.
 The top row shows distributions for the short object description of a ``medium-sized utility vehicle'' $\mathcal{Z}_1 = $~\{truck, van, vehicle\}.
-All $z$ are perfectly separable from the distribution of $z'$ by $z^*$.
+All related $z \in \mathcal{Z}_1$ are perfectly separable from the distribution of non-related $z' \notin \mathcal{Z}_1$ by $z^*$ and $\theta_z$ given by \eqref{eq:theta_min}.
 The middle row shows the separability of a medium sized description for a ``patch on a drivable flat asphalt road with painted lane markings'' $\mathcal{Z}_2 = $~\{road, lane marking, drivable, asphalt, flat\}.
-CLIP, OpenCLIP, and SBERT allow reliable separation with 99.1 \%, 99.6 \%, and 100 \% confidence.
+All models achieve above 99 \% separability.
 The bottom row visualizes the distribution of a large description of a ``white wooden table surface'' $\mathcal{Z}_3 = $~\{ 'table', 'wood', 'counter', 'solid', 'surface', 'white', 'static', 'flat', 'furniture', 'static' \}.
-The CLIP embedding space struggles by reaching only 75 \% confidence.
-The OpenCLIP and SBERT distributions performs better with 86 \% and 99 \% confidence.

-We conclude that SBERT embedding are practically useful even for large realistic object descriptions up to about 10 semantics.
+The VLMs do not reach reliable separability.
+In contrast, the language model SBERT achieves 98 \% separability, demonstrating that SBERT embedding are practically useful up to about 10 semantics.
+We consider the results as upper bounds for visually learned representations by VLMs.